Aref-Akminasi/aws-developer-associate/Lambda.md

 #### Scaling

-- One Lambda function per shard
+- One Lambda function per shard by default
 - Up to 10 batches per shard
 - In-order processing is still guaranteed for each partition key at the batch level
   ![Kinesis Event Source Mapping](./assets/45.png)